PRETgroup/goFB/docs/TFB/spec.md

 	in event ConveyorStoppedForInject;
 	in event PumpFinished;

-	in bool EmergencyStop with EmergencyStopChanged;
+	in with EmergencyStopChanged bool EmergencyStop;

 	out event StartPump, InjectDone, InjectorPositionChanged, InjectRunning; //listing things is permissible in all interface locations

-	out byte InjectorPosition with InjectorPositionChanged;
+	out with InjectorPositionChanged byte InjectorPosition;
 }

 architecture of InjectorMotorController {